feagi/brain-visualizer/godot_source/BrainVisualizer/Guides/connectivity_rules.md

 Access via top toolbar:

 1. Hover **Connectivity Rules** on the root scene top bar
+2. The list is the same set of rules as the left side of the Connectivity Rules Manager
-2. Select a rule, or open the manager and view the list of all connectivity rules
+3. Select a rule to open the manager with that rule shown
-3. See details:
+4. See details:
    - Name
    - Type
    - Usage count (how many mappings use it)